 Faculty from the institute also teach in the college.

 The visiting fellowship program provides physicians with a flexible, self-directed learning experience.
 Attesting to Jefferson's worldwide reputation in ultrasound, fellows come to Jefferson from medical centers in the United States and more than 40 other countries to learn from our experts.
 The department of radiology also sponsors a variety of visiting fellowship programs in other subspecialties of the field.

 Academic visiting fellows have access to all courses and learning resources within the Institute education facility.
 In addition, clinical fellows round out their training and enhance their knowledge by attending ultrasound image interpretation sessions and observing radiologists perform ultrasound procedures.

-A large and well-organized teaching file of ultrasound cases is available to visiting fellows for independent review and study, and materials and supplies necessary to make slides of the teaching file are also available.
-Many visiting fellows leave Jefferson with the necessary slides, videotapes and notes to develop effective ultrasound teaching programs in their own institutions.
+A large and well-organized teaching file of ultrasound cases is available to visiting fellows for independent review and study.
+Many visiting fellows leave Jefferson with the necessary DVD's and notes to develop effective ultrasound teaching programs in their own institutions.
 In some cases these programs have become affiliated with the Institute, which provides new educational materials in their native language, if possible, on an ongoing basis.

 China-American Ultrasound Scholar Training Program (CAUSTP)

 Between Beijing Medical Ultrasound Association and the Jefferson Ultrasound Research and Education Institute

 Please click the below link for Chinese version of this content: